wkgcass/vjson/README.md

 ## intro

-vjson is a light weight json parser and serializer lib.
+vjson is a light weight json parser/deserializer/builder lib.

-The lib focuses on providing the original json representation in java object form, and letting you build any json string using only java method invocations.
+The lib focuses on providing the original json representation in java object form, and letting you build any json string using only java method invocations, or deserialize into java objects without reflection, which is a great feature for building `native-image`s.

-Note: it is only a parser lib but NOT a json deserializer lib!
-The only thing it does when parsing is to conver the input json stream into vjson built in objects, and you may also retrieve Map/List/String/primitive based values from those built in objects using `.toJavaObject()` method.
-However you may develop your own deserializing lib with ParserListener interface.

 ## performance